osrf/gazebo_tutorials/guided_i/tutorial4.md

 # Re-cap

-In the [previous tutorial](http://gazebosim.org/tutorials?cat=guided_i&tut=guided_i1) we created an SDF world file with a model of the
+We have created an SDF model of the Velodyne HDL-32 LiDAR that has visual meshes and generates data with a noise model.
-Velodyne HDL-32 LiDAR.

 In this section, we will modify the model structure so that it is a stand-alone model that can be shared and reused.